dgcuff/ellison-glass-teat/README.md

 - Universal City Studios: 20 Feb 1970
 - University of California, Irvine: 6 Mar 1970
 - University of Kansas: 24 Apr 1970
+- Univerity of Kent State: _see_ Kent State shootings
 - University of New York: _see_ State University of New York
+- University of Ohio: _see_ Ohio State University

 ## V